carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @snap[south-west list-content-concise span-100]
 @ol
-- Q1: what is the long term sustainability of the indecis website
+- What is the long term sustainability of the indecis website?
-- Q2: why do you start from the data rather than from the users?
+- Why have you started from the data rather than from the users?
+- Governance: What role do users play in the shaping of the project?

 @olend